imjasonh/globetrotter/README.md

 - **Destroy** - return an HQ building to an empty HQ space.
     - surrounding Fortifications are not destroyed.

-If all of a players Rovers are destroyed and they have no Factory to create a new one, that player loses.
+If all of a player's Rovers are destroyed and they have no Factory to create a new one, that player loses.

 If all players lose all their Rovers and have no Factories on the same turn (e.g., a Drill Cannon explodes the planet) then all players lose.

-## The Board

-The board is a [snub dodecahedron](https://en.wikipedia.org/wiki/Snub_dodecahedron), with 12 pentagonal spaces and 80 equilateral triangle spaces.

-The bottom pentagon and its surrounding 14 triangles are not used, and cannot be moved or shot thorough.
-Their borders with other spaces are counted as Fortifications that cannot be destroyed.
-This means that players only need to build 4 Fortifications around southern HQ spaces to be able to build a Building on those spaces.

-The spaces should have magnets embedded to firmly attach pieces even upside down, and the globe should spin to let players see all sides.

-Players start by rolling off to go first, and place their rover in an empty HQ space.

 ## Taking Hits